stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 are initialised in this way since arguments such as dof-maps contain essential information derived from the model configuration.
-In addition, those arguments flagged by the user (see :ref:`geom_kernel_args`) as containing geometric information (such as mesh coordinates or panel IDs) are passed through to the kernel from the Algorithm layer without modification.
+In addition, those arguments flagged by the user (see :ref:`geom_kernel_args`) as containing geometric information (i.e. mesh coordinates or panel IDs) are passed through to the kernel from the Algorithm layer without modification.

 Inner Products
 --------------